moodle/devdocs/versioned_docs/version-4.3/guides/templates/index.md

 In the simplest case where you have a renderable, templatable object with a class name matching the name of the template that will render it, you do not need to add any renderer code explicity.
 Passing your widget directly to `$OUTPUT->render()` will infer the name of your template, call `export_for_template()` and `render_from_template()`, then return the result.

-Example of the method added to the renderable `mywidget`:
+The following example shows a renderable using the `mywidget.mustache` template in the `tool_myplugin` plugin templates directory:

 ```php
 /**